ProductsLamBoot › Install

 --signedInstall signed binaries + shim, enroll MOK

---no-mokSkip MokManager enrollment (for Config 4 Proxmox VMs with pre-enrolled OVMF)
+--no-mokSkip MokManager enrollment (for Config 4 Proxmox VMs with pre-enrolled OVMF; shim still deployed in the chain by default)

 --removeUninstall and restore previous default boot entry